 2. A different way of learning.
 Just like the lack of agenda, there are no set learning objectives.
-If you expect to come and “learn about” shamanism… be ready to be pleasantly surprised.
-This past weekend, I have learned that it’s best to experience shamanism from the inside out, journeying with one’s own heart, rather than learning yet one more theory and staying in the realm of the mind.
-If you are called to shamanism, if you have questions… then you also have the answers within your heart.
+If you expect to come and “learn about shamanism”… be ready to be pleasantly surprised.
+This past weekend, I have learned that it’s best to learn from the inside out, journeying with one’s own heart, rather than learning yet one more theory and staying in the realm of the mind.
+If you are called, if you have questions… then you also have the answers within your heart.
 Allow yourself to discover your answers as your mind wanders and your senses are filled with the beauty of Nature around you.

 It won’t be a textbook experience.
 It will be YOUR experience, as you examine your stories, the chapters of your life, and the stories of your ancestors that are found within your own being.

 3. Warning: children at play.
 Inner children in adult bodies, that is.
 From the very beginning, you are invited to discover the world around you with the eyes of your inner child.
 Remember what is was like to hold a rock and see it sparkle under the sunlight.
 Remember the awe looking at tall trees, and at small insects – and imagining what it would be like to be as tall or as tiny as they are.
 Remember your curiosity: explore, follow invisible clues, ask yourself a ton of “why”.